mwakeman1/Sacred2HMG/README.md

 Bugs:

 No smoothing between the sectors, so it appears blocky.
+This seems to be an issue with the way the sectors are being normalzied, but I honestly have no idea how to fix it.

 ![{164BCDF7-ECCE-4279-8671-A744EAD3AA2C}](https://github.com/user-attachments/assets/17c76a41-d128-4d9f-8323-3d4478857415)